-For the method based on Attention, Wang et al. (K. Wang et al. 2020) propose a Region Attention Network (RAN) to adaptively capture the importance of facial regions for pose variant FER.
-The method crops original image according to different regions inspired by the fact that facial expressions are mainly defined by AUs.
-The proposed region biased loss encourages high attention weights for the most important regions.
-Yang et al. (H. Yang et al. 2021) propose to exploit the Semantic Embedding and Visual feature (SEV-Net) for AU detection.
-The method extracts the visual feature with channel dimension.
-To highlight different importance on different channels, attention maps which take advantage of semantic embedding, act on the visual feature to weight for channels.
-Li et al. (J. Li et al. 2020) propose an end-to-end network with attention mechanism for automatic FER.
-The Local Binary Pattern(LBP) descriptors first extract image texture information and catch the small movements of the face.
-Then LBP features and attention mechanism are combined to acquire attention map for the visual feature.
+Wang et al. (K. Wang et al. 2020) propose a region attention network (RAN) to adaptively capture the importance of facial regions for pose variant FER.
+Inspired by the fact that facial expressions are primarily defined by AUs, the method crops the original image according to different regions.
+The proposed region-biased loss encourages high attention weights for more important regions.
+Yang et al. (H. Yang et al. 2021) propose to exploit semantic embedding and visual features (SEV-Net) for AU detection.
+This method uses channel dimension to extract the visual feature.
+Attention maps take advantage of semantic embedding, acting on the visual features to weigh channels based on relevance.
+Li et al. (J. Li et al. 2020) propose an end-to-end network with an attention mechanism for automatic FER.
+The local binary pattern (LBP) descriptors first extract image texture information and catch the small movements of the face.
+Then LBP features and the attention mechanism are combined to create the attention map for the visual feature.
 The weighted visual features are more discriminative for FER.
-While attention mechanism are always used under the frontal face, when it refers to multiple pose, the performance of these methods would be greatly dropped.
-Besides, the lack of explicit information guidance slows the convergence, since the optimization direction of the model is arbitrary at the beginning.
+Attention mechanisms work well for the frontal face, but when poses vary, the performance of these method drops.
+Additionally, the lack of explicit information guidance slows convergence, since the optimization direction of the model is arbitrary at the beginning.

 PROBLEM STATEMENT

 Let D={xi,yi,vi}i=1N denote the training set, where xi∈X represents a training facial image, yi∈{0,1}m represents the ground truth expression label, and vi∈{0,1}n represents the pose label.
 Let S={Si}i=1m denote the expression texts.
-The purpose is to extract the facial image feature weighted by attention maps which benefit from the prior pose features and the guidance of expression texts, and simultaneously learn two classifiers for expression and pose recognition respectively.
-Let Xt denote the testing set, given an unseen sample xt∈Xt, we extract the weighted facial image feature and apply the expression classifier to predict its label.
+The goal is to extract the facial image feature weighted by attention maps while simultaneously learning two classifiers for expression and pose recognition.
+Let Xt denote the testing set.
+Given an unseen sample xt∈Xt, the weighted facial image feature is extracted and the expression classifier is applied to predict its label.

 METHODOLOGY

 Figure [figure2] illustrates the framework of our proposed approach.
 The framework consists of three components.
-The pose feature extractor cooperates with a fully-connected layer to discriminate the input facial image’s pose.
-After several training when the pose can be recognition accurately, all image’s pose features can be obtained through the extractor.
+The pose feature extractor cooperates with a fully connected layer to discriminate the input facial image’s pose.
+After several accurate iterations, all pose features can be obtained through the extractor.
 The feature for each pose is the cluster center of the features corresponding to the pose.
-The text feature extractor is made up of intra-EXP encoder and inter-EXP encoder.
-The intra-EXP encoder transforms expression description text into embeddings using self-attention mechanism.
-Then the inter-EXP encoder extracts more cognitive expression embeddings by exploring the correlation among different expressions.
-The cross-modality module first extracts the facial image feature through DNN, which joints with pairs of head pose feature and expression text feature to calculate attention maps through cross-modality attention.
-Specifically, each pair is first fused by adding with each other, then cross-modality attention calculates normalized cosines for the facial image feature and all pairs as attention maps.
-Lastly, the facial image feature weighted by the attention maps is used for pose and expression classification simultaneously.
+The text feature extractor is made up of an Intra-EXP encoder and an Inter-EXP encoder.
+The Intra-EXP encoder transforms expression description text into embeddings using a self-attention mechanism.
+Then the Inter-EXP encoder extracts more cognitive expression embeddings by exploring the correlation among different expressions.
+The cross-modality module first extracts the facial image feature through DNN.
+It combines pairs of head pose features and expression text features to calculate attention maps through cross-modality attention.
+Specifically, each pair is first added to each of the others, and then cross-modality attention calculates normalized cosines for the facial image feature and all pairs as attention maps.
+The facial image features weighted by the attention maps are used for simultaneous pose and expression classification.

 Pose Feature Extractor